goplus/gop/doc/docs.md

 ```

 This code will not compile, because the variable `age` is not declared.
-All variables need to be declared in Go+.
+All variables need to be declared in XGo.

 ```go
 age := 21